xbeat/Machine-Learning/README.md

 Normalizing vs. Scaling: What's the Difference?

 Normalizing and scaling are two crucial data preprocessing techniques in machine learning and data analysis.
 While often used interchangeably, they serve distinct purposes and have different mathematical foundations.
 This presentation will explore their differences, implementations, and practical applications.

+## The Rise of Python Powering Innovation Across Industries

+Neural Networks from Scratch

+Modern deep learning frameworks abstract away the complexities of neural networks.
+Understanding the fundamental mathematics and implementing neural networks from scratch provides deeper insights into their inner workings and optimization processes.

 ## Creating and Manipulating Tensors with PyTorch